collet/ps5.3-1920/code/README.md

 - print a _valid_ output file on the **standard output**
 - use the benchmarking to evaluate the quality of your solutions

+[Here](https://fr.wikibooks.org/wiki/Programmation_Bash/Flux_et_redirections) is a link where you can find details on how to work with the standard input and output.

 You may use the 5 input files located in the `input_files` directory at the root of your repository.

 ## Delivery process